-Yto Barrada: Agadir opens in the Curve gallery, Barbican Centre, on Wednesday 7 February and runs until 20 May 2018.
+Yto Barrada: Agadir opened in the Curve gallery, Barbican Centre, on 7 February and runs until 20 May 2018.

 She takes as her starting point the hybrid novel-play by Moroccan writer Mohammed Khaïr-Eddine – Agadir (1967) – which reflects on the devastating earthquake that destroyed much of the modernist city of Agadir, Morocco, in 1960.
 Weaving together personal narratives and political ideals, Barrada presents a complex portrait of a city in transition.